 Besides configuring Django to connect to a database, you'll also need to install the necessary Python packages to communicate with your database brand -- the only exception to this is SQLite which is included in the Python distribution.

-pip on your system, see the 'Install Django' recipe, 'Install easy_install and pip' section.
+pip executable on your system, see the 'Install Django' recipe, 'Install pip' section.

 The Python packages for each database supported in Django in its 'out-of-the-box' state are enumerated in table 3.
 In addition, table 3 also includes the